 Credentialing Coordinator Salary

 Credentialing Coordinators in the United States are largely women.
-The group as a whole has a nationwide average of $17.74 per hour for pay.
-Geography and experience level each impact pay for this group, with the former having the largest influence.
-A fair number report receiving medical coverage from their employers and the larger part collect dental insurance.
+The group as a whole has a nationwide average of $17.69 per hour for pay.
+Location and years of experience each impact pay for this group, with the former having the largest influence.
 The majority of Credentialing Coordinators claim high levels of job satisfaction.
-Respondents to the PayScale salary survey provided the data for this report.
+A fair number report receiving medical coverage from their employers and a majority collect dental insurance.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Credentialing Coordinator